hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

   <img src="../img/DE_comp_Hist1h1d_sc.png" width="800">
 </p>

-With this example we can see sometimes in the process of pseudobulk aggregation high expression from a small proportion of cells can drive the results.
+Using this example, we can see how in the process of pseudobulk aggregation, high expression in a small proportion of cells can drive the results.
 At the single-cell level, we are better able to observe the true distribution of expression across all cells and rule out cases where only a few cells are expressing Hist1h1d.

 ### High confidence genes: Significant in DESeq2 and FindMarkers
 A conservative approach for a DGE analysis, would be to use only the significant genes that are identified from both methods.
 As an example, we can take a look at the **gene Tiparp which was significant in DESEq2 and FindMarkers**.
 Again, let's begin with a quick peek at the results file.
 Unlike the previous genes, **the percentage of cells expressing this gene is on the higher end**.